Roddy Piper: Training and early career (1969–1975)

-Piper was an amateur wrestler before he started to become a professional wrestler.
-He claimed to have won the Golden Gloves boxing championship, though their lists of champions do not include any of his names.
-He was awarded a black belt in Judo from Gene LeBell.
 He started wrestling under the care of promoter Al Tomko in Canada, his first match involving "midget wrestlers" in front of a lumberjack audience in Churchill, Manitoba.
 He soon began earning money wrestling while still going to school.
 His first match in a famous organization was with Larry Hennig in the American Wrestling Association (AWA).
-Friends of his played the bagpipes during his entrance while he was handing out dandelions; meanwhile, the ring announcer had to announce something, but all he knew was that Piper's name was Roddy.
+Friends of his played the bagpipes during his entrance while he was handing out dandelions.
+Meanwhile, the ring announcer had to announce something, but all he knew was that Piper's name was Roddy.
 Subsequently, after seeing the pipe band, he announced, "Ladies and gentlemen, here comes Roddy the piper."
 This gave birth to the name "Roddy Piper".
 From 1973 to 1975, Piper was a jobber in the AWA, NWA Central States territory surrounding Kansas City, and Eastern Sports Association in the Maritimes.
 He also worked in Texas for Paul Boesch's NWA Houston Wrestling promotion, and in Dallas for Fritz Von Erich's Big Time Rasslin.